 Melissa Slappey is a Licensed Clinical Social Worker with a Master’s Degree in Social Work from the University of Pennsylvania and a Bachelor of Arts Degree in Psychology from Loyola University Maryland.

 Melissa believes in a client-centered approach, based on empathy, support, non-judgement and client self-determination.
 She aims to hold the space for her clients while empowering them to make positive changes in their lives.
 Melissa helps facilitate transformation through assisting clients in improving their self-esteem, emotion regulation and communication patterns, as well as challenging cognitive distortions and enhancing their strengths.
 Melissa holds an emphasis on a holistic view and encourages clients to make changes in all areas of mind, body and environment.
-Melissa hopes to build strong alliances with her clients, tailoring an intervention approach specific to each client.
+Melissa builds strong alliances with her clients, tailoring an intervention approach specific to each client and is trained in Dialectical Behavior Therapy and facilitates weekly DBT Skills Training groups as part of our DBT program.

 Prior to joining Village Counseling Services, Melissa worked with a diverse selection of clients in a variety of programs.
 Most recently, Melissa worked with adolescents in a partial hospitalization and intensive outpatient setting.
 She worked to help stabilize and promote recovery through providing coping skills and improving communication within their families.
 Melissa also has experience working with youth and families in crisis in mobile response, where she gained a calm and empowering approach in dealing with crisis situations.
 Since working with domestic violence and sexual assault survivors, Melissa uses a trauma-informed approach in her practice.